Privacy and cookies policy

 Through the provision of our Privacy and cookies policy, we will be open and transparent about how and why we use your personal information.

 You have a right to ask us what personal information we hold about you and to request a copy of your information.
 This is known as a ‘Data subject access request’ (SAR).

-Data subject access requests need to be made in writing (we have a subject access form you can use for this purpose), and we ask that your written request is accompanied by proof of your address and identify.
+Subject Access Requests need to be made in writing (we have a subject access form you can use for this purpose), and we ask that your written request is accompanied by proof of your address and identify.
 If you would like a copy of the personal information we hold about you, please complete the Data subject access request form and email it to firstname.lastname@example.org.
 We will tell you as soon as possible if we require more information from you.
 If we are unable to meet your request, we will explain why.

 Alternatively, you can make a request in writing to: Data Protection Officer, A2Dominion Housing Group Ltd, The Point, 37 North Wharf Road, London, W2 1BD.
 If you are seeking to obtain specific information (for example about a particular matter or from a particular time period), it helps if you clarify the details of what you would like to receive in your written request.